SharezoneApp/sharezone-app/README.md

 Sharezone is currently only available in German.
 We might expand to more languages and regions in the future 🌍🚀

-[Join our Discord](https://sharezone.net/discord) for active discussions, annoucements, feedback and more!
+[Join our Discord](https://sharezone.net/discord) for active discussions, announcements, feedback and more!

 ## Open-Source